Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_03_pl_kernels/README.md

 ## HLS PL Kernels

-After coming up with 400 tile AI Engine design, the next step is the come up with the way to move data from DDR send it to the AI Engine.
-We do this by using the the AMD Vitis™ core development kit, to create kernel code in C++ meant to be accelerated on the FPGA.
-The kernel code is compiled by the Vitis Compiler (`v++ -c`) into kernel objects (XO).
-The following is a table describing each HLS PL kernel.
+After coming up with 400 tile AI Engine design, the next step is to move data from DDR and send it to the AI Engine.
+Use the AMD Vitis™ core development kit to create kernel code in C++ for FPGA acceleration.
+The Vitis Compiler (`v++ -c`) compiles the kernel code into kernel objects (XO).
+The following table describes each HLS PL kernel.

 |Kernel Name| Description| Fmax|
 |---|---| ---|